milescremen/colour-picker/README.md

 Colour Picker Program

-Input a colour in Hex or Rgb and get 100 similar colours
+Input a colour in Hex or Rgb and the program will display 100 similar colours

 Known Issues:
 - When using colour picker, have to click textbox in order to submit the form.